Where and How an End User's Content is Stored

 Deletion

-In line with Glean's internal Data Retention Policy and Privacy Policy, Glean initiates the process for deleting an individual's data when the relevant customer contract and/or user agreement has expired or has been validly terminated, and Glean has satisfied any and all applicable legal requirements.
+In line with Glean's internal Data Retention Policy and Privacy Notice, Glean initiates the process for deleting an individual's data when the relevant customer contract and/or user agreement has expired or has been validly terminated, and Glean has satisfied any and all applicable legal requirements.

 13. Security Incident Response Plan